marquisepiton/The-Mystical-Mind-Reader/README.md

 # I bet I know what you're thinking!
-In this project, I build a web app that plays a game with the user to read their mind.
+In this project, I created a web app that plays a game with the user to read their mind.